apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/cluster-management/switchover.md

     kbcli cluster promote mycluster --instance='mycluster-postgresql-2'
     ```

-* If there are multiple components, you can use `--component` to specify a component.
+* If there are multiple components, you can use `--components` to specify a component.

     ```bash
-    kbcli cluster promote mycluster --instance='mycluster-postgresql-2' --component='postgresql'
+    kbcli cluster promote mycluster --instance='mycluster-postgresql-2' --components='postgresql'
     ```